Mr-Smyth/circles/docs/LogicWalkthrough.md

     * **PAGE 2: Edit Siblings**:
     The user will be taken to **edit_siblings**, where their siblings will be displayed in an editable form if present.
-Otherwise a search will be needed to find their parents within the DB.
+Otherwise, a search will be needed to find their parents within the DB.
     If they are not in DB, they will need to fill out the enter siblings form:

         * Give her/him a first name.